Student Frequently Asked Questions

 Once I'm admitted to Auburn University, am I accepted into the Nursing program?

 No, Nursing has a separate admission process with a higher academic standard than the general university requirements.
-The upper division (Nursing portion) of the program, which comprises the junior and senior years, begins twice a year in the fall semester and the spring semester.
+The upper division (Nursing portion) of the program, which comprises the junior and senior years, begins twice a year in the summer semester and the fall semester.
 The upper division takes two years to complete (5 semesters).
 Admission is competitive based on GPA and an interview.

 When can you apply to the nursing program?

 We take applications once a year.
 Nursing applications are available on our website in October.
 You are eligible to apply when you meet the following criteria:

 - Applicants must be accepted or readmitted to Auburn University in order to be eligible to complete Nursing application.